 The principal policy of the Trustees has been to transfer some General Fund surplus at year-end to maintain a viable Designated Fabric Fund.
-This was set at a transfer of £1,807 to establish a working reserve on the Designated Fabric Fund of £10,000 at the start of 2019.
+This was set at a transfer of £3,827 to establish a working reserve on the Designated Fabric Fund of £10,000 at the start of 2020.
 This transfer appears in Note 15 of the accounts.

-No transfer was seen necessary to the Student Outreach Worker Fund from the general surplus this year as all funds are in place to meet current contractual obligations.
+No transfer was seen necessary to the Student Outreach Worker Fund from the general surplus this year as all funds are in place to meet current contractual obligations for 2020.

-There is an approved policy of supporting the third party Missionary Fund from the General Fund where appropriate.
+There is an approved policy of supporting the restricted Missionary Fund from the General Fund where appropriate.
 The Board recognised the relative decline in the value of UK Sterling for our overseas missionaries and also that the number of supported member missionaries had fallen in recent years.
-It was resolved by the Congregational Board in 2018 that we increase the member missionary total annual disbursement by 5% over 2017, so a transfer of £560 to the Missionary Fund from General Fund surplus was effected.
+It was resolved by the Congregational Board in 2019 that we increase the total annual disbursement to member missionaries by 3.5%, and a transfer of £1,086 to the Missionary Fund from General Fund surplus was effected.
 This transfer appears in Note 15 of the accounts.

 The Trustees have a policy of annual transfer of a small annual sum from the General Fund surplus to the Organ Fund if there is deemed by the Trustees to be sufficient general donations to commend it, and that it aligns with our charitable aims and objectives.
-The Trustees resolved that no such transfer is made for 2018.
+The Trustees resolved that no such transfer is made for 2019.
 This practice is reviewable annually.